Information for Applicants

 Individual applicants need to be resident in the ACT.
-Applicants who do not reside in the ACT may be considered where their application specifically and strongly demonstrates an ACT-based arts practice or an activity with significant outcomes and strong benefit to the ACT that would otherwise not be available to the ACT community.
+Applicants who do not reside in the ACT may be considered where their application specifically and strongly demonstrates an ACT-based arts practice.

 In order to establish an ACT-based arts practice, artsACT will consider the extent to which an applicant is able to address the following:

 - Being recognised as an ACT artist by peers.

 - Evidence of consistently promoting yourself as an ACT artist.

 - Regularity of making and/or presenting work in the ACT.

 - Employment in the ACT arts sector.